Lesson Plan - Get It!

 Edward loves online gaming, and Fortnite is his favorite.
-He spends more time there with his virtual friends than he does with his school friends.
+He spends more time there with his virtual friends than his school friends.

 Most players start with code names but open up and exchange real names and information after a while.
 For most, this is harmless, but Edward was not so lucky.

-When Edward first started playing Fornite, he did not know much.
+Edward did not know much when he first started playing Fortnite.
 He met Gary, who was always there and willing to help.
-In fact, Gary was willing to use Edward's password and play on his behalf to increase his chance of survival in the game.
+Gary was willing to use Edward's password and play on his behalf to increase his chance of survival in the game.

-One day, Edward's mom confronted him about the $400 of online purchases on her account.
+One day, Edward's mom confronted him about her account's $400 online purchases.
 Gary had been using Edward's account to buy V-Bucks, the game's currency!

 The revelation doesn't stop there.
-Edward also discovered that Gary was not a teenager like him but a 35-year-old, unemployed man who purchases and resells V-Bucks to other players in order to make money.
+Edward also discovered that Gary was not a teenager like him but a 35-year-old, unemployed man who purchases and resells V-Bucks to other players to make money.

 It was too late for Edward to change his password, and the "Gary" he knew online no longer existed.
-Edward did not have enough information about who "Gary" really was to get his money back.
+Edward did not know enough about who "Gary" was to get his money back.

 What Is Internet Safety?

-Internet safety, also known as e-safety or online safety, is simply protecting yourself in the digital world by increasing your knowledge of safety practices and reducing your risks of compromising your private information.
+Internet safety, or e-safety or online safety, is simply protecting yourself digitally by increasing your knowledge of safety practices and reducing your risks of compromising your private information.

 Recent statistics show that 95% of teens in the US are online, and most access the internet via their mobile devices.

-Some of the most popular activities include social media, video streaming, and online gaming.
-The greatest internet-related risks include online scams, cyber-bullying, and identity theft.
+Some popular activities include social media, video streaming, and online gaming.
+The greatest internet-related risks include online scams, cyberbullying, and identity theft.

 All of us are vulnerable online, but there are things you can do to increase the likelihood of safety!